What is forest school?

 Forest school sessions at all saints

-Here at All Saints we are blessed with a wonderful site for Forest School.
+Here at All Saints, we are blessed with a wonderful site for Forest School.
 Our wildlife and pond area, gardening space, willow hut, many different tree species and the expanse of open space provides the perfect setting for our activities.

 Sessions take place every Friday morning throughout the whole year with children in Years 3 and 4.
-During this time they will have the opportunity to explore our Forest School setting and environment through a range of activities and challenges, including:
+During this time they will have the opportunity to explore our Forest School setting and the environment through a range of activities and challenges, including:

 - creative wild art and design

 - exploring habitats and homes for flora and fauna

 - designing and making home for insects

 - maintaining and making bird feeders for our feathery friends

 - developing ID skills using keys